martiniantaylor/ICES_sea_bass/README.md

 ***

-# 12c_outflank_v1.R
+## 12c_outflank_v1.R

+## Overview

-This project uses OutFLANK to identify outliers in SNP data from Atlantic and Mediterranean sea bass populations.
+This script uses OutFLANK to identify outliers in SNP data from Atlantic and Mediterranean sea bass populations.
 The script processes the data, runs OutFLANK, and visualizes the results.

 ## Required Files